 Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures equipment.
 Movement of heavy machinery on existing local roads may be one of the core problems for the local community during the construction phase.
-Principle 7 - Indigenous Adjacent households should be consulted and notified of any construction activities that could lead to excessive noise levels in advance.
+Principle 7 - Indigenous People.
+Adjacent households should be consulted and notified of any construction activities that could lead to excessive noise levels in advance.
 The households should also be consulted if any night time construction activities are to take place.
 Improper ablution facilities provided Principle 6 (required) - Core Labour Rights Adequate chemical toilets must be provided for all staff.
 Alternatively, existing ablution facilities on site can be utilised if available.
 The contractor camp: ensure the necessary ablution facilities are provided, with chemical toilets where such facilities are not available at commencement of construction.
 Chemical toilets must be empty, kept hygienically clean and secured, they must be emptied / serviced on a regular basis to prevent them overflowing.
 Adequate toilets and showers must be positioned at the right places.
-Contractor NamWater Local authorities

-Socio-cultural differences and conflicts between migrant workers and the local community.
-Single men predominately occupy the construction camps which could create social Marginal and Vulnerable Groups (see identifiable.
-Overalls should have the logo of the construction company on it and construction workers should wear identification cards.
-Loitering of outsiders at either the construction site or at the construction NamWater --- --- ------------------------------ conflicts, usually because of cultural differences, alcohol abuse or being away from their wives or partners for extended periods of time.
+Contractor NamWater Local authorities conflicts, usually because of cultural differences, alcohol abuse or being away from their wives or partners for extended periods of time.
 A possible reason for conflict would be the perception among locals that the outsiders are taking up jobs that could have gone to unemployed members of the local community.
 An influx of unemployed job seekers could also add to the potential for conflict.
-A possible reason for (see also gender policy) Principle 5 - Gender Equation and Wome Empowerment (see also gender policy) Principle 6 (required) - Core Laboration and the potential for conflict.
-Principle 7 - Indigenou People Principle 14 Physical and Cultural Heritage Control of access to construction camp.
-Cease construction activities before nightfall, if possible.
-Liaison with police, community policing forum and security stakeholders. -- ---
+A possible reason for (see also gender policy) Principle 6 (required) - Core Labour Rights Principle 7 - Indigenous People Principle 14 Physical and - Cultural Heritage , --- ---